8 Best Udemy Alternatives to Try in 2025

 Codecademy courses list

-They also offer hands-on learning experience with the latest developer tools, hands-on coding environments, and a variety of courses in AI, web development, data science, and more.
+They also offer hands-on learning experiences with the latest developer tools, hands-on coding environments, and a variety of courses in AI, web development, data science, and more.
 The courses are made to match what employers are looking for in today’s job market.

 On top of that, Codecademy provides career-focused paths, tools to assess your skills, and projects that test what you’ve learned – all geared toward getting you ready for real coding challenges and job opportunities in the working world.